TheBlockBox/HuntersNightmare/changelogs/1.x.x/Hunter's Dream 1.0.0-beta1 Changelog.md

 - Added wolfsbane related things (potions, garlands, petals, etc.)
 - Added flintlock guns (musket, pistol and blunderbuss)
 - Added base for hunters
-- Added hunter armor that can be dyed and have herbs (currently only aconite/monkshood) applied on them
+- Added hunter armor that can be dyed and have herbs (currently only aconite/monkshood) applied
+- Added cotton, spinning wheel and fabric for crafting the hunter armor
+- Added lycanthropy book for accessing the skill bar as a werewolf

 ## Removed things